Akshay-ch-dj/Javascript-experience-projects/JS_practice_files/1-JS-basics/Readme.md

 * After finishing click on the red dot again to stop the debugging at that line.
 * The debugger is really useful for the problems that causing with the loops, set breakpoints at certain positions of points in the loop.
 * To call the **debugger right from the code**, use the `debugger;`,then it opens the debugger at this point,

+Look in the [script.js](./script.js) for more basic JS operations with comments.